davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 ## Additional Parameters
-In all the script the following parameters can be also customized:
+In all the scripts the following parameters can be also customized:

-- --gpu_id: ID of GPU to use for processing
+- --gpu_id: ID of GPU to use for processing (default: 0);
-- --workers: Number of workers to use for processing
+- --workers: Number of data loader workers (default: 8);